 Juicing takes away some of the digestion processes since it contains no solids for the body to break down.
-Basically, the juicing machine does the chewing for you.
+Basically, the juicing machine (or juicer) does the chewing for you.

-This means that when you drink fresh juice (fruits and vegetables in liquid form), the absorption of nutrients happens very quickly.
+This means that when you drink fresh fruit and vegetable juice (the extracted liquids without the pulp), the absorption of nutrients happens very quickly.

 A few minutes after drinking the juice, our body is hit with a myriad of vitamins, minerals, and antioxidants.
 These nutrients have specific purposes and are essential for a healthy body.

 The healthiest juices are the ones made mostly out of vegetables.